 The Energy Act 2011 created a new financing framework to enable the provision of fixed improvements to the energy efficiency of households and non-domestic properties, funded by a charge on energy bills that avoids the need for consumers to pay upfront costs.
-The scheme was closed to new applicants in 2015, DECC Green Deal information found here.
+The scheme was closed to new applicants in 2015, BEIS Green Deal information found here.

 Electricity Market Reform (EMR) / Contracts for Difference (CfDs)